 After successfully completing this course, you will be able to:

-- Develop the knowledge that ESL/EFL teachers must possess in order to promote language acquisition in classroom settings (Standard 1.b)
+- Identify and be conversant in the knowledge that ESL/EFL teachers must possess in order to promote language acquisition in classroom settings (Standard 1.b)

-- Demonstrate an understanding of how second language acquisition theory effects practice and daily classroom instruction (Standards 1.b and 3.a)
+- Demonstrate an understanding of how the National TESOL Standards effect practice and daily classroom instruction.
+(Standards 3.a and 3.b)

-- Identify theoretical constructs necessary for choosing teaching strategies (Standard 3.b)
+- Identify and know theoretical constructs necessary for choosing teaching strategies.
+(Standard 3.b)

-- Apply sophisticated understanding of second language acquisition theory in the creation of effective listening, reading, writing, speaking, and cultural activities to inform discussion concerning ESL instruction and curriculum design (Standards 1.b, 2.a, 3.a, 3.b, and 3.c)
+- Use sophisticated understanding of the theory that underpins the creation of effective listening, reading, writing, speaking, and cultural activities to inform forum concerning ESL instruction and curriculum design.
+(Standards 1.b, 2.a, 3.a, 3.b, and 3.c)

-- Create differentiated assignments and activities based on an understanding of how learner characteristics affect learning outcomes (Standards 1.b, 4.a, and 4.b)
+- Develop differentiated assignments and activities based on an understanding of how learner characteristics effect learning outcomes.
+(Standards 1.b, 4.a, and 4.b)